Trade

 The Swedish imports of services from India were approximately SEK 25.7 billion in 2024.

 Sweden has a long history of investment in India, with both Ericsson and SKF setting up operations in India in the early 20th century.
-Today, there are over 280 Swedish companies in the country, including many Swedish multinationals such as ABB, Volvo Group, Astra Zeneca, Atlas Copco and Sandvik.
+Today, there are around 300 Swedish companies in the country, including many Swedish multinationals such as ABB, Volvo Group, Astra Zeneca, Atlas Copco and Sandvik.
 Many of these companies have invested in marketing and sales offices, research and development, manufacturing, distribution and service centres in India.
 Swedish companies in India employ an estimated 220,000 people.
 The Swedish business community is diverse and includes sectors such as automotive, healthcare and pharmaceuticals, retail, IT and energy.

 Trade and investment treaties